NYUMedML/CNN_design_for_AD/README.md

 # On the design of convolutional neural networks for automatic detection of Alzheimer’s disease

 ## Update
-We have a new [paper](https://www.nature.com/articles/s41598-022-20674-x) on deep learning for dementia.
+We published a new [paper](https://www.nature.com/articles/s41598-022-20674-x) on deep learning for dementia at Nature Scientific Reports.
-In this new paper, we compare the deep learning model with a volume/thickness model.
+In the new paper, we compare the deep learning model with a volume/thickness model.
 The volume and thickness data are extracted using the Freesurfer with quality control done by radiologist.

-If you would like to access those data, please download it from our [new repo](https://github.com/NYUMedML/DeepDementia/tree/main/Data).
+If you would like to access the volume and thickness data, please download it from our [new repo](https://github.com/NYUMedML/DeepDementia/tree/main/Data).

 ## Introduction
 In this project, we focus on how to design CNN for Alzheimer's detection. we provide evidence that